Determining the Weighted Average Cost of Capital

 The financial impact of a damaging action normally stretches some years into the future; indeed, it may continue without limit, as when a firm loses a line of business that might otherwise have lasted indefinitely.
 If a damages calculation were based on a simple arithmetic summation of the estimated damage for each future year, the claimant could be greatly overcompensated – for permanently damaged businesses, infinite awards would result.

-To correctly assess financial damages it is necessary to apply a conversion factor, which discounts a forecast loss in a future year for the purpose of compensating it reasonably today.
+To correctly assess financial damages, it is necessary to apply a conversion factor that discounts a forecast loss in a future year for the purpose of compensating it reasonably today.
 The measure used to effect this discount is known as the weighted average cost of capital, or WACC.

 This chapter sets out the principles underlying the WACC as applied in damage assessments, and presents current best practice in its estimation.